 - Muscle aches, strains and sprains

 - Strep throat, ear infections, and allergic reactions

 - Flu and tetanus shots; physicals for work, camp, sports and drivers’ licenses

 - X-Ray, EKG and laboratory services

 "Urgent care centers provide an excellent quality of care for patients who need help for injuries and illnesses when most doctor's offices are typically closed," explains Christine Stallkamp, MD, director of urgent care for Main Line Health.
-"At the Main Line Health Center at Exton Square Mall, each patient who seeks urgent care is seen by a Main Line Health board-certified physician.
+"At the Main Line Health Exton Square Mall, each patient who seeks urgent care is seen by a Main Line Health board-certified physician.
 Just because you're not in the ER doesn't mean you're getting a lesser quality of care."